 Entering the awards

-The Queensland Training Awards is your opportunity to shine.
-Be recognised and rewarded for your contribution to the state's vocational education and training sector.
+The Queensland Training Awards is your opportunity to shine and be recognised and rewarded for your contribution to the state's vocational education and training sector.

-The biggest and longest running training sector awards program in the state, the Queensland Training Awards provide individuals and organisations with a unique opportunity to showcase their achievements, best practice and innovation in training.
+The most prestigious and longest running training sector awards program in the state, the Queensland Training Awards provides individuals and organisations with a unique opportunity to showcase their achievements, best practice and innovation in training.

 Read testimonials from previous winners and watch videos.